Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Detailed network architectures

 \subsection{Discriminator}

-The discriminator architecture used for training the refinement network is shown in \fig{fig:d}.
-We use a hinge GAN loss with a PatchGAN \cite{isola2017imagetoimage} discriminator that aims to discriminate between the HR prediction generated by the refinement network (blended with the HR label) and the HR label. $5\times 5$ convolution filters with stride 2 and leaky ReLU \cite{maas2013rectifier} activation are used.
+The network architecture of the discriminator used for training is shown in \fig{fig:d}.
+We use a hinge GAN loss with a PatchGAN \cite{isola2017imagetoimage} discriminator that aims to discriminate between the HR label and the HR prediction generated by the refinement network (blended with the HR label). $5\times 5$ convolution filters with stride 2, and leaky ReLU \cite{maas2013rectifier} activation are used.
 Spectral normalization \cite{miyato2018spectral} is applied at every layer for stable training of the GAN framework.